 According to the Journal of Neuroscience, the mother-daughter relationship is known to be stronger than other parent-offspring relationship (1).
 And this is one relationship that helps a woman carve out every other relationship in life.
 Hence, it is a valuable relationship for every woman.

 Also, it is one such relationship that keeps shifting its nature.
-As the years go by, certain tricky turns do arrive.
 That’s usually because of the generation gap.
-Or when motherstry to protect their daughters by creating certain paraimeters And their daughters rebel.
-No wonder people say, ‘like mother, like daughter.’
+Or when mothers try to protect their daughters by creating certain parameters, their daughters rebel.
+No wonder people say, ‘Like mother, like daughter.’
+As the years go by, certain tricky turns arrive that require understanding, respect, and trust.

 As every mother-daughter relationship is unique, the rapport shared differs from one to another.
 Some mother-daughter relationships can have a twisted bond right from the beginning, while some can take a difficult route when the daughter starts growing.
-Any of the dysfunctional patterns between a mother and a daughter could make the bond detrimental.
+Any of the dysfunctional patterns between a mother and a daughter could make the bond detrimental and can adversely affect the friendship and togetherness that is part and parcel of the relationship.

 Types Of Unhealthy Mother-Daughter Relationships